Statistical analysis is a big, complex and fascinating area of study.

 So if anyone says you “can’t use a t-test on Ordinal data”, you can tell them that you know it’s not technically correct but it is practically appropriate.

 Do You Have a Big Enough Sample?

-Sample size (how many data points you have collected) and confidence internals or standard errors are different sides of the same coin.
-Generally, yes there are lots of caveats, the larger the sample size the better you will be able to describe the population.
+Sample size (how many data points you have collected), confidence intervals and standard errors are all different sides of the same coin.
+Generally (yes there are lots of caveats) the larger the sample size the more confidently you will be able to describe the population.

 The concept of sample size comes up a lot surveying and it is an important idea but it’s significance (pun intended) is not nearly as large as it is commonly perceived to be in customer feedback.

 This is because in almost all customer feedback work you are not looking at absolute values but relative values.
-The idea of an absolute measure of customer satisfaction, or Net Promoter Score, is nonsense.
-All you can really measure is relative customer satisfaction and movements in scores.
+There is not such thing an an absolute measure of customer satisfaction, or Net Promoter Score.

 Questions That You Want to Answer